gadiim/SudokuTest/README.md

    ```

 ## Usage
 To validate Sudoku solutions, run the following command:
    ```bash
    npm test
    ```
 This will execute the script to check the Sudoku grids defined in the `validArray.js` and `invalidArray.js` files.

+## Function Descriptions
+- `getUniqueValues()`: Returns an array of unique values from the input array.
+- `findZeros()`: Checks if there are any zeros in the Sudoku grid.
+- `hasUniqueRows()`: Checks if each row in the Sudoku grid contains unique values.
+- `hasUniqueColumns()`: Checks if each column in the Sudoku grid contains unique values.
+- `hasUniqueBlocks()`: Checks if each 3x3 block in the Sudoku grid contains unique values.
+- `validSolution()`: Combines all checks (rows, columns, blocks, and zeros) to validate the Sudoku solution.

 ## Project Structure